 A Navy veteran and graduate of the U.S. Naval Academy with a Bachelor of Science in Physical Science, Rich also holds a Master’s of Library Science in Information Science from Florida State University and a Master’s of Business Administration in Management from New Hampshire College.

-Athena is the Electronic Resources Librarian at UCF and jointly oversees eResources acquisitions, resource discovery services, and related access technologies.
+Athena is the Discovery Services Librarian at UCF and jointly oversees eResources acquisitions, resource discovery services, and related access technologies.
 Her first love remains public service, thus she serves four hours per week in Reference and Ask a Librarian.
 Athena’s work and research center on applying technology to connect users to content, with projects to explore usability, user experience, and discovery technologies.
 Contact her with questions about discovery support.

 Rachel is Head of the Teaching & Engagement department at the UCF Libraries.
 She is a member of the Scholarly Communication Advisory Group and assists with videos and event planning.
 She has no spare time but tries to squeeze running into her schedule, even if only on a treadmill.
 Contact Rachel with questions about instructional videos.